Long Term Care Insurance Maine Partnership Companies and Quotes

 The Maine Long Term Care Partnership Program is a Maine program that combines private long term care insurance with special access to Medicaid (MaineCare).
 The Maine Long Term Care Partnership Program helps you prepare for the possibility of needing nursing home care, assisted living care or home care.

 A Maine Long Term Care Partnership Program (Partnership) policy would allow you to keep all, or part of your assets under Maine’s Medicaid (MaineCare) program, if your long term care needs last longer than the benefits of your Partnership policy.

-Partnership rates are like other policies.
-But the mandatory age-related inflation protection can increase the cost of insurance.
-So we recommend you compare Maine Long Term Care Partnership Program policies with regular LTC insurance.
-You may other options that suit your needs better.
-This includes hybrid long term care insurance options not available with the Maine Long Term Care Partnership Program.
+Partnership rates are like other policies, but it’s still important to compare Maine Long Term Care Partnership policies with regular LTC insurance.
+You may find other coverage better suited to your needs.
+This includes Hybrid Long-Term Care Insurance options not available under the Maine Long Term Care Partnership Program.

 Maine Long Term Care Partnership Reciprocity